-Winner of four 2014 Olivier Awards, including Best New Musical and Best Actor in a Musical, The Book Of Mormon has been a phenomenal success following its opening on the West End in 2013.
+Winner of four 2014 Olivier Awards, including Best New Musical and Best Actor in a Musical, The Book Of Mormon has been a phenomenal success following its opening in the West End at the Prince of Wales Theatre in 2013.
 This success began in 2011 after its debut on Broadway, selling out faster than you can say “Oh my God, they killed Kenny” and winning 9 Tony Awards and receiving a Grammy Award for Best Musical Theatre Album.

 The Book of Mormon is the outrageous brainchild of South Park creators Matt Stone and Trey Parker, along with Robert Lopez of Avenue Q. As a result, the show frequently crosses the line with its sharp satire and on-the-nose humour with outrageous religious and social commentary.